brettz9/atyourcommand/README.md

 allow joining of commands.
 This could actually work with WebAppFind, e.g., to make flags prefixed with webappfind- along with its own modes (e.g., view, edit, binaryedit) or custom modes--see next todo.
-1. Make desktop app (e.g., Notepad++ plugin?) which allows right-click of text or a URL, etc., and then displays commands stored by AtYourCommand (in files which themselves might be openable in a WebAppFind filetypes.json manner), determining relevance of commands by reverse detecting their "<text>" or whatever substitutions, demoing how a desktop app can in turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).
+1. Make desktop app (e.g., Notepad++ plugin? though ideally also a database app to demo with data that is typically otherwise "locked away" to other apps) which allows right-click of text or a URL, etc., and then displays commands stored by AtYourCommand (in files which themselves might be openable in a WebAppFind filetypes.json manner), determining relevance of commands by reverse detecting their "<text>" or whatever substitutions, demoing how a desktop app can in turn allow contextual snippets to be shuffled off to other applications including web-based ones (via WebAppFind).
+See also todo for WebAppFind
+re: possible command line syntax within filetypes.json.

 # Higher priority to-dos (shorter)